Maurizio Rasero

-Maurizio Rasero (born 30 October 1973 in Asti) is an Italian politician.
+Maurizio Rasero (born 30 October 1973) is an Italian politician.
 He is member of the centre-right party Forza Italia.

 He has been a young member of Forza Italia since he was a member of the municipal council of Asti elected in 2002.
-Rasero ran for Mayor of Asti at the 2017 local elections, supported by a centre-right coalition, and he was elected on 27 June 2017.
+Rasero ran for mayor of Asti at the 2017 local elections, supported by a centre-right coalition, and he was elected on 27 June 2017.

 In September 2022, Rasero was also elected president of the Province of Asti.